The Prodigal’s Mother Speaks to God

 A shambles between us.

 “The Prodigal’s Mother Speaks to God,” from The Knot Garden by Allison Funk.
 Copyright © 2002 by Allison Funk.
-Used by permission of Sheep Meadow Press and the author.
+Used by permission of Sheep Meadow Press and the poet.

 This poem was originally read in the Poetry Unbound episode “A Poem for Complicated Stories of Love.”